 Turn signal and grounding problems on BMW motorcycles

 I will use simple terminology, not the stuff that our engineers will like.
 I have little choice but to use my “farmer” type explanations.
-I hope that this helps my intended readers, but it may offend the technical types.
+I hope that this helps my intended readers.

 We will slowly build a simple turn signal circuit.
 Lets start with a simple bulb as an example.
 The bulb is a 12 v and rated at 12 watts.
 The power law tells us that 12 watts at 12 volts will have a current flow of 1 ampere, or amp.
 Volts (12) times amps (1) is the power in watts.
 12 X 1=12.
 If in fact we discovered that the circuit actually had 2 amps flowing then we would be consuming 24 watts of power.